 - That is a very brief description.
 But it is enough for now to get the basic idea.

-A Gandhabba Is Totally Shielded From Both Loka While Inside a Physical Body
+A Gandhabba Is Shielded From Both Loka While Inside a Physical Body

-11. A gandhabba is totally shielded from both the rupa loka and the nāma loka while inside a human body.
+11. A gandhabba is shielded from the rupa loka and the nāma loka while trapped inside a human body.

 - For a gandhabba inside a physical body, sensory signals from outside must come through the five “physical sensors” mounted on the body (eyes, ears, nose, tongue, body.)
 The brain plays a vital role in transferring those signals to the gandhabba inside.